Hunt Groups: The Secret to Easy & Efficient Call Management

-- Sequential - With sequential ringing, the incoming call rings each agent in the hunt group in order one-by-one.
-If the agent is busy or misses the call, the call will proceed to the next agent on the list until all available agents have been contacted.
+With sequential ringing, the incoming call rings each agent in the hunt group one-by-one.
+If one line is busy, or misses the call, the call will proceed to the next number on the list until all available agents have been contacted.
 If no one answers, the call will move onto the next step in the call flow.
-Calling users in sequence is useful in a situation where you want to prioritize the list of agents, so that the agent at the top of the list gets forwarded the call first.
+Sequential hunt groups are useful in a situation where you want to prioritize the list of agents, so that the agent at the top of the list gets forwarded the call first.

-- Simultaneous - With simultaneous ringing, the incoming call rings all agents in the group at the same time.
+Also called simultaneous ringing, the incoming call rings all agents in the group at the same time.
 The first available agent to pick up will get the call.
 When one agent answers, the call will stop ringing the other agents.
 This hunt group setup is commonly used in customer support settings and certain sales organizations.